palantir/atlasdb/docs/source/schemas/index.rst

 ==========

 Data in AtlasDB is stored as a series of key-value pairs, structured into tables, grouped into namespaces.
-An atlasdb **schema** defines a set of named tables, and for each **table** defines the key-value pairs which can be stored, the kind of operations which can be performed, and any relations between tables which should be maintained.
+An AtlasDB **schema** defines a set of named tables, and for each **table** defines the key-value pairs which can be stored, the kind of operations which can be performed, and any relations between tables which should be maintained.
 A **namespace**